perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 // End mark
 ```

 Remember to modify the IOReg path of your graphics card based on your system, it may be different.
-To know the IOReg path to the graphics card, it can be done with
+To know the IOReg path to the graphics card, it can be done with:

 - *gfxutil* tool.
-- Hackintool: PCIe tab -> Name of your device (e.g. Navi 23 [Radeon RX 6600/6600 XT/6600M]) -> Device Path column -> Context menu with mouse -> Copy IOReg path.
+- Hackintool: PCIe tab -> Name of your device (e.g. Navi 23 [Radeon RX 6600/6600 XT/6600M]) -> Device Path column -> Context menu -> Copy IOReg path.
 In my system is: `PCI0.PEG0.PEGP.BRG0.GFX0`.

 For better identification of the SSDT, rename it to `SSDT-SPPT.aml` and don't forget to compile it to AML format.
 When you compile the DSL file to AML, the compiler formats text, fills buffer sizes and adds  header with comments.